 Scotland - Day 1 : The way out

 At the airport we checked-in and inspected all the restaurants hoping to find the Nic and José.
-An hour later José finally responded and said they were at the airport.
+An hour later José finally responded to my texts and said they were at the airport.
 When checking-in, the custom officer had taken him to a seperate room because he looked suspicious.
 He is half-Italian half-Latino, but apparently the custom people thought he looked like a homeless person or terrorist.

 Our flight was supposed to leave at 13:00, but last week it had been moved to 12:45.
 Now we got a message saying the plane was delayed.
 Nic made use of the situation by buying a lot of fast food, which he would have to do without for a while.
 Suddenly our flight disappeared from the screens.
 We headed over to the gate, where we were told the plane would arrive within half an hour.
 That was just below a two hour delay, which meant we wouldn't get reimbursed for the delay.
 While we were waiting Nic leant against a fence and managed to set an alarm off, making everyone look suspiciously at us.
 He managed to repeat that twice during the next 30 minutes.
-Although the plane landed within 2 hours of our supposed departure time, it took nearly 3 hours until we set off towards Edinburgh.
+Although the plane landed within 2 hours of our supposed departure time, it took nearly 3 hours until we finally set off to Edinburgh.

-We took a bus to the center of Edinburgh, where Nic insisted on buying a SIM card.
+After arrival, we took a bus to the center of Edinburgh, where Nic insisted on buying a SIM card.
 As he is a US citizen but living in the Netherlands it took 3 trips to the post office and back before all the administrative work was done.
 During the entire vacation he would make only one phone call.
-Now we needed to buy a propane tank for our stoves, as we couldn't bring those on the plane.
-I had found a nearby camping store on the internet, but we quickly discovered it didn't exist anymore.
-In a nearby shopping mall we also couldn't find any.
-After asking around we were told about a store selling military stuff that had them.
+Now we just needed to buy a propane tank for our stoves and we would be ready to go.
+I had found a nearby camping store on the internet, but we quickly discovered it didn't exist anymore.We also couldn't find any gas canisters at the nearby mall.
+After asking several people we were told about a military store that sold them.

 It was a few kilometers away.
 We arrived at 17:45, but the store had closed at 17:30.
-Frustratingly, we could see the tanks through the window but couldn't buy them.
+Frustratingly, we could see the cannisters through the window but couldn't buy them.
 Instead we went back to the train station to take a train to Aviemore.
 The train was also delayed, so Nic had a chance to buy his last hamburger for the week.
 Meanwhile it had gotten dark so we didn't see much of the landscape during the journey.